-- 1 1/2 Tablespoon water or oil (or more/less to achieve desired creaminess)
+- 3 tablespoons olive oil (or more/less to achieve desired creaminess)

 - In a small bowl, toss together the chopped egg white, celery and capers.

 - In a medium bowl, mash the egg yolks with the back of a spoon or fork until smooth.
-Mix in the mustard, then the water or oil and lemon juice.
-Add more water or oil if your mixture isn’t creamy or smooth enough for you (remember, this is going to be the binding substance taking the place of mustard).
-Once you have the desired consistency, stir in the salt, pepper, garlic powder and dill.
+Mix in the mustard, then the oil and lemon juice.
+Add more oil if your mixture isn't creamy or smooth enough for you (remember, this is going to be the binding substance taking the place of mustard).
+Once you have the desired consistency, stir in the dill, salt, pepper, and garlic.
 Adjust seasonings to taste.